 The History of Loopwheel T-shirts

 The process of loopwheel knitting was invented in 1926 by Italian inventor Giuseppe Negra.
-Despite their slow knitting speeds when compared to the machines used today, loopwheel knitting machines were used in the production of cotton t-shirts and sweatshirts which, as mentioned earlier, around that time had began to be issued at part of US military uniform.
+Despite their slow knitting speeds when compared to the machines used today, loopwheel knitting machines were used in the production of cotton t-shirts and sweatshirts which, as mentioned earlier, around that time had begun to be issued as part of US military uniform.